-The escrow agent insures that all terms and conditions of the seller's and buyer's negotiated agreement are completed prior to the sale being completed.
-This includes getting funds and paperwork, filling out required forms, and getting the release documents for any loans or liens that are to be cleared with the transaction, assuring you have a free title to your property before the purchase price is fully paid.
+The escrow agent makes sure that all terms and conditions of the seller's and buyer's negotiated agreement are met prior to the sale being finalized.
+This includes getting monies and records, completing required forms, and seeking out the release documents for any loans or liens that were cleared with the transaction, assuring you have a clear title to your home before the asking price is fully paid.

 Now you know more about how to close on your future home.
 And, you can be a better informed home buyer and future homeowner.

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.